 Tackle these challenges at the Change the Play website today.

-Our partnership with the Indianapolis Zoo also includes new mothers.
-The Nursing Moms Nest presented by Riley at IU Health is a place within the zoo for mothers to care for and breastfeed their babies in privacy.
-It is located inside the Flights of Fancy: Birds of Brilliance exhibit and includes a changing station and wash area, three nursing rooms and an activity area for older children.
+Our partnership with the Zoo also includes new mothers.
+The Nursing Moms Nest presented by Riley Children’s Health is a place for mothers to care for and breastfeed their babies in privacy.
+It is located inside the Flights of Fancy exhibit and includes a changing station and wash area, three nursing rooms and an activity area for older children.

 Riley at IU Health employs a dynamic team of people that have built our reputation as a leading pediatric healthcare network.
 Members of our team are active volunteers in Strength That Cares—a program that helps us reach out to make an impact on health and revitalize the Indiana communities we serve.